Introduction

 Implement Your Own Algorithm

-node.
+To implement your own algorithm, you need to create a Simulator object to operate the entire simulator first.
+The Simulator requires a Network class as the networkHost node.
 If no additional operations are needed, you can directly use the default constructor.

 The simulator by default contains four layers, and for each layer, you need to implement an abstract class to describe the data processing logic at each layer in edge computing.
 In the example, we implemented a local STkFIQ model based on Flink.
 You can read the code in the example folder (which is very easy to understand) to learn about the TEQ programming process.

-After adding all the layer needed to the simulator, finally, you can run the simulator by calling the start
+After adding all the layer needed to the simulator, finally, you can run the simulator by calling the start method of the Simulator object.
+The simulator will start the simulation process and run the algorithm you implemented.

 Here is a simple example of how to implement a custom algorithm: